 Painting kitchen cabinets can update your kitchen without the cost or challenge of a major remodel.
+See step-by-step how to update old cabinets with paint.

 Watch the video below for an overview of the cabinet painting process.
 For more detailed instructions, follow the steps below.